EminDeveloper/Algorithms/README.md

 Avalanche Behaviour – Maximum bias of 0.5%.
 Collision Resistance – No collisions possible for 4-byte keys, no small (1- to 7-bit) differentials.
 Simple and Fast – As few instructions as possible, as fast as possible while remaining statistically strong.

+#Floyd–Warshall algorithm

+In computer science, the Floyd–Warshall algorithm (also known as Floyd's algorithm, the Roy–Warshall algorithm, the Roy–Floyd algorithm, or the WFI algorithm) is an algorithm for finding shortest paths in a directed weighted graph with positive or negative edge weights (but with no negative cycles).[1][2]
+A single execution of the algorithm will find the lengths (summed weights) of shortest paths between all pairs of vertices.
+Although it does not return details of the paths themselves, it is possible to reconstruct the paths with simple modifications to the algorithm.
+Versions of the algorithm can also be used for finding the transitive closure of a relation R, or (in connection with the Schulze voting system) widest paths between all pairs of vertices in a weighted graph.